 For avid trampers, Arthur’s Pass National Park has well-mapped day walks for all levels of experience.
 Ranging from an hour, a full-day, or even a multi-day adventure, hikers have the option to choose from a simple stroll to a challenging treck.
 Walking through the mountains and the valleys provides the opportunity to enjoy the nature, as well as snapping a scenic picture for your Instagram.

 Hands down one of the most beautiful towns in the country, Queenstown is known for visits during the winter.
-With amazing sights and slopes, Queenstown is the place to ski in the South Island.
+With amazing sights and slopes, Queenstown is the place to ski and snowboard in the South Island.
 While in Queenstown, you should also check out the Luge for some afternoon fun and the famous Fergburger for a bite to eat.
+If you are an adrenaline junkie and planning to live in New Zealand, Queenstown is the perfect place for you.

 4. Marlborough Sounds